Gap Year Pros & Cons

 - You may receive pocket money/expenses.

-- Voluntary work means no pay.
+- Voluntary work is unpaid.

 - You will often have to pay the organisation who are your placement